blu3b3rryblue/blu3b3rryblue.github.io/content/design/GTECCC-website-design.md

 image: "/images/gteccc-worldcafe.jpg"
 ---

-Transforming how the Greater Toronto Eritrean Canadian Community Centre connects with its members by creating a centralized, accessible, and resourceful website.
+Transforming how the Greater Toronto Eritrean Canadian Community Centre connects with its members by creating a centralized, accessible, and resourceful website: [gteccc.ca](http://gteccc.ca/)

 ---